-This ratio is a measure of the true productivity of the firm's assets, independent of any tax or leverage factors.
+This is a measure of the productivity of the firm's assets, independent of any tax or leverage factors.
 Since a firm's ultimate existence is based on the earning power of its assets, this ratio appears to be particularly appropriate for studies dealing with credit risk.
-Furthermore, insolvency in a bankrupt sense occurs when the total liabilities exceed a fair valuation of the firm's assets with value determined by the earning power of the assets.